 Bronze for the statue was donated from a variety of sources, and included ships' bells, submarine propellers and the medals of Olympic athletes and soldiers who had fallen in combat

-The statue is located inside the protected Portofino Marine Reserve, so you will encounter a wide variety of sea life here, too, including sponges, red coral, groupers, moray eels and many other fish species.
-Add to this the clarity of the water, which has a naturally blue colour, and you'll see why this is among the most popular dive sites in Italy.
+The statue is located inside the protected Portofino Marine Reserve, so you will encounter a wide variety of sea life here, too, including sponges, red coral, groupers, moray eels, and many other fish species.
+Add to this the clarity of the water, which has a naturally blue color, and you'll see why this is among the most popular dive sites in Italy.

 If you are enjoying a superyacht vacation in Italy, take time for a stopover in this little bay on the stunning coastline of the Cinque Terre.
 Diving into the Ligurian Sea to visit Christ of the Abyss is sure to be a high point of your itinerary.

 If you would like to incorporate a diving expedition to find the Christ of the Abyss statue into your charter itinerary, please speak with your prefered yacht charter broker.

 Alternatively, if you're feeling inspired and want to start planning your next luxury vacation, view the entire fleet of superyachts available for Italian Riviera yacht charters.